-In August 2022, September 2022, and October 2022 the G Farma Settlors failed to make monthly payments and failed to cure each default within 10 days' notice from Company pursuant to the Settlement Agreement.
-As a result, \$2,000,000 will be added to the amount payable by the G Farma Settlors in accordance with the terms of the Settlement Agreement.
-In February 2022, the Company and Mentor Partner I filed a Request for Court judgment requesting that the stipulated judgment be entered against the G Farma Settlors for (1) the remaining amount of the \$500,000 settlement amount which has not yet been paid by the G Farma Settlors plus \$2,000,000 and all accrued unpaid interest, (2) the Company's incurred costs, and (3) attorneys' fees paid by the Company to obtain the judgment.

-Subsequent to quarter end, on July 11, 2023, the Court entered judgment against the G Farma Settlors and in favor of Mentor and Partner I in the amount of \$2,539,596.73.
-See Note 20.
+In August, September, and October 2022, the G Farma Settlors failed to make monthly payments, and failed to cure each default within 10 days' notice from Company pursuant to the Settlement Agreement.
+As a result, \$2,000,000 was added to the amount payable by the G Farma Settlors in accordance with the terms of the Settlement Agreement.
+The Company and Partner I sought entry of a stipulated judgment against the G Farma Settlors for (1) the remaining amount of the \$500,000 settlement amount which has not yet been paid by the G Farma Settlors plus \$2,000,000 and all accrued unpaid interest, (2) the Company's incurred costs, and (3) attorneys' fees paid by the Company to obtain the judgment.
+On July 11, 2023, the Court entered judgment against the G Farma Settlors and in favor of Mentor and Partner I in the amount of \$2,539,597, which is comprised of \$2,494,450 of the default settlement amount (calculated as the settlement payment, less payments made by the G Farma Settlors, plus the default addition) plus accrued and unpaid interest of \$40,219, costs of \$1,643, and attorneys' fees of \$3,285 incurred by Mentor and Mentor Partner I in connection with obtaining the judgment.
+The judgment also accrues post-judgment interest at the rate of 10% from July 11, 2023 until such time as the judgment is paid in full.

-The Company has retained the full reserve on unpaid notes receivable balance due to the long history of uncertain payments from G Farma.
-Payments from G Farma will be recognized in Other Income as they are received.
-See Notes 1, 8, and 18.
-Recovery payments of \$0 and \$3,550 are included in other income in the consolidated financial statements for the year ended June 30, 2023 and December 31, 2022, respectively.

-For the G Farma notes receivable, we will continue to pursue collection for lease payments remaining, after applying proceeds from the sale of recovered assets, that are fully impaired at June 30, 2023 and December 31, 2022, from the G Farma Lease Entities and G Farma Lease Guarantors.
-See Notes 8, 9, and 20, to the Company's Annual Report for the period ended December 31, 2022 on Form 10-K filed with the Securities and Exchange Commission on March 28, 2023 for a discussion of the reserve against the finance lease receivable.
+The Company has retained the full reserve on the unpaid notes receivable balance and collections of the unpaid lease receivable balance due to the long history of uncertain payments from G Farma and the G Farma Settlors.
+Payments from the G Farma Settlors will be recognized in Other Income as they are received.
+Recovery payments of \$0 and \$3,550 are included in other income in the consolidated financial statements for the year ended September 30, 2023 and December 31, 2022, respectively.
+The \$2,539,597 judgment and interest receivable of \$56,358 for the three months and nine months ended September 30, 2023 is fully reserved pending the outcome of the Company's collection process.
+See Notes 1, 9, and 20.
+[See also Notes 8, 9, and 20, to the Company's Annual Report for the period ended December 31, 2022 on Form 10-K filed with the Securities and Exchange Commission on March 28, 2023 for a discussion of the reserve against the finance lease receivable.]